-Sometimes looks can be deceiving
+Sometimes looks can be deceiving.
+And breeds may not equal appearance

 What makes a dog breed a dog breed?
 Let’s pick one of my favorite breeds, the adorable Corgi.
 Most Pembroke Welsh Corgis come with that fantastic natural bobtail, a result of a mutation in the T-box gene!
 That’s right, a genetic mutation creates that natural bobtail.